MISSION AND HISTORY

 The Roots and Wings Project believes in the power of the past and future to ignite the present, standing strong in roots with vision in wings.
 The Roots and Wings Project is a politically charged, socially transformative theatre company that brings attention to truth and gives voice to the unnamed, unspoken and misunderstood through theatrical innovation and multi-media collaboration.
 Fusing traditional theatre with hip-hop, poetry, music and visual art, the company unites a wide range of artists and audiences from different communities around the world.

 Jesse is an Arts Education veteran, with extensive experience writing curriculum and teaching Theater and Creative Writing to people of all ages and backgrounds including underserved and incarcerated youth.
 She works with some of the most prestigious organizations in the nation including Center Theatre Group, The Geffen, Inside OUT Writers, Inner City Arts, & Performing Arts Workshop, among others, and teaches customized workshops to both children and adults under The Roots and Wings Project.
 Jesse was awarded a Flourish Foundation grant for partnership with J.U.I.C.E. for the Roots and Wings Project Theater Program.

 Miss Bliss's site-specific play, Record of Light, had a sold-out run at The Last Bookstore in downtown Los Angeles Fall 2011.
 Jesse produced and hosted The Boyle Heights Poetry Slam and Art as a Weapon at The Last Bookstore, a Media Literacy Themed Fund Raiser for The Roots and Wings Project Media Literacy workshop intensive.
-TREE OF FIRE opened on International Women's Day 2013 in Downtown Los Angeles at The Rosenthal Theater at Inner-City Arts, a reading at Occidental College for Incarceration Awareness Week and is core curriculum for the BA Program at California Institute of Integral Studies in San Francisco accompanied with an excerpt performance and workshop taught by Miss Bliss.
+TREE OF FIRE opened on International Women's Day 2013 in Downtown Los Angeles at The Rosenthal Theater at Inner-City Arts, with a reading at Occidental College for Incarceration Awareness Week and is core curriculum for the BA Program at California Institute of Integral Studies in San Francisco accompanied with an excerpt performance and workshop taught by Miss Bliss.
 Most recently the show toured to University of Santa Cruz.
 Jesse was a featured artist in the documentaries Kate Crash's "LA Woman" and "Yahoo News' Shine".